Borny/rtfm/javascript.md

 ---

-## Operators tricks: !! && || ??
+## Operators tricks

 ---

 ### double bang

-The double exclamation marks/!! will coerce a value into a real boolean.
+The double exclamation marks:!! will coerce a value into a real boolean.
 `const name = 'table'` => name is truthy.
 `!!name` => name is true.